fairdataihub/SODA-for-SPARC-Docs/docs/getting-started/organize-and-submit-a-new-sparc-dataset-with-soda.md

 These are some of the functions you can do while you are in this step:

 - Go inside a folder by double-clicking on it.
-- Import files/folders inside a folder using drag-and-drop or the "Import" menu located in the upper right corner.
+- Import files/folders inside a folder using drag-and-drop or the `Import` menu located in the upper right corner.
-- Create a new folder using the "New folder" button located in the upper right corner.
+- Create a new folder using the `New folder` button located in the upper right corner.
 Note that this is only possible inside a high-level SPARC folder.
 To create a new high-level SPARC folder, go back to Step 2.
-- Rename files/folders using the right-click menu option "Rename".
+- Rename files/folders using the right-click menu option `Rename`.
-- Remove files/folders using the right-click menu option "Delete".
+- Remove files/folders using the right-click menu option `Delete`.
-- Move files/folders using the right-click menu option "Move".
+- Move files/folders using the right-click menu option `Move`.
 - Multiple-select files/folders by either drag-selecting items or holding Ctrl and clicking items.
 - Use the arrow located in the upper left corner to move up a folder.
 The current location in the dataset is indicated right next to the arrow.